Kansas Department of Labor website down due to fraudulent claims

-KANSAS CITY, KS (KCTV) -- The Kansas Department of Labor is deploying a new security system to fight unemployment insurance fraud.
+KANSAS CITY, Kansas (KCTV/KSMO) -- The Kansas Department of Labor is deploying a new security system to fight unemployment insurance fraud.

 KDOL's system will be off line until Feb.
 2. The Kansas Department of Labor announced a partnership with LexisNexis to deploy identity verification software for unemployment insurance accounts and claims.